smat-dev/jinni/README.md

    *   **Customizable Configuration (`.contextfiles` / Overrides):**
        *   Define precisely which files/directories to include or exclude using `.gitignore`-style patterns.
        *   Patterns starting with `!` negate the match (an exclusion pattern).
 (See Configuration section below).
-*   **Large Context Handling:** Aborts with an error if the total size of included files exceeds a configurable limit (default: 100MB) to prevent excessive output.
+*   **Large Context Handling:** Aborts with a `DetailedContextSizeError` if the total size of included files exceeds a configurable limit (default: 100MB).
+The error message includes a list of the 10 largest files contributing to the size, helping you identify candidates for exclusion.
+See the Troubleshooting section for guidance on managing context size.
 *   **Metadata Headers:** Output includes file path, size, and modification time for each included file (can be disabled with `list_only`).
 *   **Encoding Handling:** Attempts multiple common text encodings (UTF-8, Latin-1, etc.).
 *   **List Only Mode:** Option to only list the relative paths of files that would be included, without their content.